cesarParra/apexdocs/README.md

 ### Demo

-ApexDocs currently supports generating markdown files for Jekyll and Docsify sites.
+ApexDocs currently supports generating markdown files for Jekyll and Docsify sites, as well as generating plain markdown files.

 ### In the wild